What does a Garage Door Technician do?

 Garage Door Technician Job Description Sample

-We are seeking a skilled Garage Door Technician to join our team.
+We are looking for a skilled Garage Door Technician to join our team.
 The ideal candidate will be responsible for installing, repairing, and maintaining residential and commercial garage doors.
-This role requires a strong understanding of mechanical systems, excellent problem-solving skills, and the ability to work independently and as part of a team.
+This role involves diagnosing and fixing various mechanical and electrical issues to ensure smooth operation.

 Responsibilities: